 Executive Order 17-20

-In November 2017, Governor Kate Brown signed two Executive Orders with specific directives to state agencies to improve energy efficiency, boost electric vehicle adoption, and support actions to reduce greenhouse gas emissions in the state.
+In November 2017, Governor Kate Brown signed two Executive Orders (17-20 and 17-21) with specific directives to state agencies to improve energy efficiency, boost electric vehicle adoption, and support actions to reduce greenhouse gas emissions in the state.

 The Governor’s Executive Order No. 17-20 focuses on the built environment – specifically, residential, commercial, and public buildings across the state.
 Emissions data show that residential and commercial buildings – especially their electricity and other energy consumption – are a large greenhouse gas contributor.
 Reducing energy use and increasing efficiency will help lower emissions from the built environment.